Taj Woewodin

 Taj Woewodin (born 26 March 2003) is an Australian rules footballer who last played for the Melbourne Football Club in the Australian Football League (AFL).
-A medium defender, he is 1.82 m tall and weighs 81 kg.
-Woewodin is the son of 2000 Brownlow Medallist Shane Woewodin.
-He made his debut in the 21-point win against at the Docklands Stadium in Round 17 of the 2023 season.

-Woewodin was delisted at the end of the 2025 AFL season, after four seasons at the club in which he played 21 matches.
+A medium defender who made his debut in the 21-point win against at the Docklands Stadium in Round 17 of the 2023 season.
+Ultimately, Woewodin was delisted at the end of the 2025 AFL season, after four seasons at the Melbourne Football Club in which he played 21 matches.
+On 2 February 2026 the Collingwood football club announced the signing of Woewodin as part of their VFL side for the upcoming 2026 VFL Season.

 Statistics

-Updated to the end of 2025.
+Updated to the end of the 2025 season.